 What we can gather about rising action from this example:

-- It shifts the narrative towards a high point of irresolution: Rachel cannot ignore the troubling information she pieces together
+- Rising action moves the narrative towards a point of higher suspense and more urgently required action: Rachel cannot ignore the troubling information she pieces together

-- It adds complications and stakes: Because of Rachel’s addiction and questionable boundaries, the reader might wonder how much of Rachel’s experience is paranoia and how much is cause for legitimate concern.
+- Rising action adds complications and stakes: Because of Rachel’s addiction and questionable boundaries, the reader might wonder how much of Rachel’s experience is paranoia and how much is cause for legitimate concern.
 Situations become more dangerous, unpredictable; potentially explosive

 In a romantic character arc, you could build rising action out of motives and desires linked to, for example:

 - Competition: A character wants the love interest all to themselves – yet a third person (the classic ‘love triangle’ conflict) enters the scene, sparking conflict